left2right/redis-port/README.md

 + --restorecmd=slotsrestore

-> Restore command, slotsrestore for codis, restore for redis, default is slotsrestore.
+> Restore command, slotsrestore for codis, restore for redis, default is slotsrestore, if the from and target server are the same, use '--restorecmd=del' will delete the keys, togegher with
+> filterkeys, it will delete the keys filtered in the server.

 + --aggregatetype=type